amartyaamp/NestorBot/README.md

 ### NESTORBot - Your companion to handle mails

+*[This project is no longer developed/maintained.
+Used for references only.]*

 Have you ever wondered about the usual day at work?
 You get to office, check your important mails, reply or compose new urgent/important and set new tasks according to mail status.
 You also set new contacts on basis of the mails.